Name of School: Immaculate Heart Catholic Primary School

 2014 The last year of year 7 students at Immaculate Heart.

 2017 Brisbane Catholic Education provides a grant to the school under the "Revitalisation Project".
-The school was able to refurbish the Adminstration area and three classrooms as part of this project.
+The school was able to refurbish the Administration area and three classrooms as part of this project.

 2018 Mr Sonny Smith was appointed as Principal.
-The Revitalisation project and the refurbishment of the Administration area and Upper Preinct classrooms was completed.
+The Revitalisation project and the refurbishment of the Administration area and Upper Precinct classrooms were completed.